ContributorSiri/lib-tests/Quantum_Computer_Science/Midterm_2024.md

 $$
 Show that after a spin echo sequence, the final state is independent of $\delta$.

-(2) Now, if the qubit has no frequency offset($\delta=0$), but is subject to a phase damping channel described by jump operator $L=\sqrt{\gamma} \sigma_z$.
-Show that after a spin echo sequence, the final state is no longer a pure state
+(2) Now, if the qubit has no frequency offset ($\delta=0$), but is subject to a phase damping channel described by jump operator $L=\sqrt{\gamma} \sigma_z$.
+Show that after a spin echo sequence, the final state is no longer a pure state.

-(3) From the above calculation, what type of nois eis spin echo more effective at suppressing?
+(3) From the above calculation, what type of noise is spin echo more effective at suppressing?
 Slow-varying frequency drift or white-noise frequency noise?
 Give your reasons.